 Effective January 1, 2018, the Employer shall adopt the County's Paid Parental Leave Policy.
-The benefit levels provided by the Employer shall be the same as those offered to other Summit County Executive's employees.
-The details of this policy are outlined on InSite.
+The benefit levels provided by the Employer shall be the same as those offered to other Summit County

+Executive's employees.
+The current County policy provides the following: